IBAN Decoder & Validator

 Latest Articles

-Austrian IBANs are 20 characters and include a 5-digit bank code and 11-digit account number.
-Austria is a founding SEPA member.
+Greek IBANs are 27 characters and include a 3-digit bank code, 4-digit branch code, and 16-digit account number.